shekohex/shekohex.github.io/_content/portfolio.md

 the bot take the message from you containing the @username, then he will make a tweet with your message and mention that user in the tweet *without mentioning who seends this message* :smiley:
 I used [Twit](https://github.com/ttezel/twit) -*Twitter API Client for node (REST & Streaming API)*- to help me working with twitter api and also this project is written in [Typescript](http://www.typescriptlang.org/).

+### YTDL

+[ytdl](https://github.com/shekohex/ytdl) is a youtube video download links extractor, Get Direct download links of any youtube Video. it's not an easy task to get direct download links form youtube server, it was a challenge, youtube using a custom html5 player, every video has it's own signture, that signture is used to get access to the video stream, but player needs to make some changes to that signture first, yes it needs to make some string processing to get the right signture, in this project i learned a lot of regex things, but not just that, i added some functionality to make it possible to extract `gif` from that video at specific time. you can see that project live [here](https://ytdl-service.herokuapp.com/) . this project was created for personal usage, and for learning [rustlang](https://www.rust-lang.org) .
 ### Blockchain :link:

 Simple [Blockchain](https://github.com/shekohex/blockchain) Mechanism in [Typescript](http://www.typescriptlang.org/) for Learning Purpose and to demonstrate the basics of blockchains.